-There are many possibilities for you to use your inserts.
+There are many possible ways for you to use your inserts.
 If you want to bind your printed pages, this section will bring you some ideas and tips to assemble, create or embellish your future planner.

 PREPARE AND PUNCH INSERTS